giancosta86/drago/README.md

        integerRange: [1, 42],
        fractionalLengthRange: [1, 3],
      },
-     deltaTime: true,
    });
    ```

    Later, you can store the instance and use it wherever you need.

-   **Note 1**: most of the fields are optional - but _at least one_ of the optional fields must be present, or the `deltaTime` field must be set to `true`; this constraint is due to the fact that the `LogogramGenerator` requires at least one generation strategy.
+   **Note 1**: most of the fields are optional - but _at least one_ of the optional fields must be present; this constraint is due to the fact that `LogogramGenerator` requires at least one generation strategy.

-   **Note 2**: anyway, in case of unacceptable settings, the `create` method will throw an object of type `RandomParamsError`, containing a detailed (and type-based) description.
+   **Note 2**: anyway, in case of unacceptable settings, the `create` method will throw an object of type `RandomParamsError`, containing a detailed description.

    **Note 3**: because of limitations in the underlying implementation, you cannot have two or more independent `LogogramGenerator` instances: creating each instance automatically resets - to the latest value - the seed of the internal randomization engine, from which every single instance would draw its random data.